i9wa4/vim-markdown-number-header/README.md

 # markdown-number-header.vim

-This is a Vim/Neovim plugin numbering/renumbering headings.
+This is a Vim/Neovim plugin numbering/renumbering markdown headings.

 Read [help](doc/markdown-number-header.txt) for details.